Hans Kroh

 Hans Kroh (13 May 1907 – 18 July 1967) was a German paratroop general in the Wehrmacht and Bundeswehr and a recipient of the Knight's Cross of the Iron Cross with Oak Leaves and Swords of Nazi Germany.

 Kroh started his military career in 1935; he transferred to the Luftwaffe in 1936.
 He took part in the Battle of Crete for which he received the Knight's Cross of the Iron Cross on 21 August 1941.
-In Africa Kroh served in the Ramcke Parachute Brigade.
+In Africa, Kroh served in the Ramcke Parachute Brigade.
 Kroh commanded the 2nd Parachute Division in the Battle for Brest; he was taken prisoner on 18 September 1944.
-Kroh joined the Bundeswehr in 1956 as Oberst.
+Kroh was released from custody in 1948 and joined the Bundeswehr in 1956 as Oberst.
 In 1957 he was promoted to Brigadegeneral and appointed a divisional commander.
 He retired in 1962 at the rank of Generalmajor.
 Kroh died in 1967.